owais-shaikh101/Number-Sorter/README.md

 # Number Sorter

-Number Sorter is a simple, interactive web application that allows users to input a set of five numbers and sort them in ascending order.
+It is a simple, interactive web application that allows users to input a set of five numbers and sort them in ascending order.
 This project demonstrates the implementation of multiple sorting algorithms including Bubble Sort, Selection Sort, and Insertion Sort.
 The application uses a clean, responsive design and provides immediate feedback to the user by displaying the sorted array.

 ## Features
 - **User-friendly Interface**: Users can select numbers from dropdowns to create a list of values, which will then be sorted.